 For example: your eBird Yard list might combine the locations of all checklists submitted from your front porch, back yard, driveway, kitchen window, etc.

 What birds count for my patch or yard?

 Feel free to count any bird seen or heard from your yard or patch.
 Even if the bird is not actually in the patch, as long as you are within the patch when you detect that bird, it counts!
 Fly-over birds are also fair game.

 Birds that you do not personally see or hear (e.g., a friend sees it in your yard, or you record it on a feeder cam) should NOT be counted.

 How do I create a patch or yard list?

-- Give your patch or yard a descriptive name that is meaningful to you
+- Give your new Patch or Yard a descriptive name

 - When you are done selecting locations, click "Save Patch" or "Save Yard" to return to the summary page.

 Repeat this process to create as many patches as you like.

 If you create a new checklist location within your patch or yard at a later date, make sure you go back and "Edit" the patch to include the new site!